Rivers, Fresno State top Arizona State in Las Vegas Bowl

-Marcus McMaryion rushed for a touchdown and was 15-of-29 passing for 176 yards to help the Bulldogs (12-2) set a school record for wins in a season.
-He also threw two interceptions.
+Anthoula Kelly had a 70-yard interception return for a touchdown, and Marcus McMaryion rushed for a touchdown and was 15-of-29 passing for 176 yards to help Fresno State (12-2) set a school record for wins in a season.

 "It's a group that persevered," Fresno State coach Jeff Tedford said.
-"This group can be remembered as the only team in NCAA history that went a double-digit losing season to back-to-back double-digit winning seasons.
+"This group can be remembered as the only team in NCAA history that went from a double-digit losing season to back-to-back double-digit winning seasons."

+Rivers put Fresno State back in front 24-20 with a 68-yard touchdown run up the middle in the third quarter and had a 5-yard scoring run in the fourth quarter to seal it.
+The Bulldogs were 2-0 against Pac-12 opponents this season, also beating UCLA 38-14 in September.

+"We've been emphasizing on the word 'finish' this past week and just going out there and finishing the job, getting this 12th win," said Rivers, who gained 156 yards on 15 carries in the second half and was honored as the game's most valuable player.

 Eno Benjamin rushed for 118 yards a one touchdown for the Sun Devils (7-6) in their third straight bowl loss.
 Manny Wilkins threw for 129 yards, with a 3-yard scoring pass to Kyle Williams and two interceptions.